lwarnt/fix-windows/disable-windows-update/README.md

 # Deactivate Windows Update

-Deactivate the Windows Update service and its derivatives Microsoft introduced to reactivate it.
+Try to deactivate the Windows Update service.

-This is used in a virtual environment.
+> **Warning** Do not use if you don't know what it means.

 ## Quickstart